 Room: 4 x 6m with high gabled beam ceiling opening into 4 x 8m kitchen and 5 x 8m living room, hence no wall behind the listening chairs

-July 18th, 2019: "8mm audiolab are getting ready for the next Polish hifi show.
-We'll be bringing something different, a new floorstanding speaker.
-Sneak peek for your eyes only.
-Prototypes are already tested.
-I am satisfied with the outcome.
+July 18th, 2019: "8mm audiolab are readying for the upcoming Warsaw hifi show.
+We'll bring something different, a new floorstander.
+Prototypes are already tested and I'm satisfied with the outcome.
 This new range will come in two sizes.
-In November I will present the larger one in Warsaw, the smaller one hopefully still later this year.
+In November I will present the larger one in Warsaw, the smaller one hopefully later this year.
 This time no solid oak for the cabinets but sound and design continue with our established philosophy.
-I want to book a review with you most likely after the show."
+I'll want to book a review with you most likely right after the show."
 That was Donatas Tamosiunas from Lithuania's first speaker house in Kaunas.

-My response to the secret sneak peek was intrigued.
+My response to the sneak peek was intrigued.
 "Looks like this stacks two smaller modules?"

-"Correct, two parts come together for a total height of 2m with twin woofers, twin mids and a horn tweeter in an oval wave guide in the middle."
+"Correct, two parts come together for a total height of 2 meters with twin woofers, twin mids and a horn tweeter with oval wave guide in the middle."

-Clearly it would be a very narrow still taller affair with asymmetrical not force-canceling bass loading and what looked like two short outriggers to secure a wider floor stance.
-I expected sensitivity 3dB higher than Piu, lower excursions for equivalent SPL.
-Donatas confirmed this with "a true 96dB/1m spec and very low distortion".
+Clearly it would be a very narrow very tall affair with asymmetrical not force-canceling bass loading and what looked like two short outriggers to secure a wider floor stance.
+I expected sensitivity 3dB higher than Piu and lower excursions for equivalent SPL.
+Donatas confirmed "a true 96dB/1m with very low distortion".
 What finish options would he offer and was this new range situated above or below Piu?
-"This series will have Piu sound features with a more cost-effective cabinet material.
+"This series will have Piu sonics with a more cost-effective cabinet material.
 I've not finalized the finish options yet."

-When his FaceBook page showed the photo at right with an enigmatic sneak peek, new project caption, I wondered just what people made of it.
+When his FaceBook page showed the photo at right with an enigmatic new project caption, I wondered just what people made of it.
 Would they recognize a rear baffle for a tall narrow speaker?
-I spotted twin port holes plus a hole for the terminals.
-I wasn't sure what the central section signified.
+I spotted twin port holes plus a terminal hole.
+But I wasn't sure what the central section might signify.
 Decompression vents for the midranges?
 The Polish fall show in Warsaw would tell all.

-By October 3rd, we already knew this: "The first 3D rendering above shows the 200cm tall performer as our most ambitious complex project to date.
-The smaller model of this series will stand 110cm tall, smaller than the Piu floorstander.
-The five drivers shown are the very best we could find for the task.
-More info on those and the xover will come at the show.
-Finish shall be super-gloss black on the cheeks and a finish never before seen applied in the loudspeaker industry for the remaining parts in one of three available colors."
+By October 3rd, we had this: "The first 3D render shows the 200cm tall performer as our most ambitious complex project to date.
+The smaller model of this range will stand 110cm tall, smaller than floorstanding Piu.
+The five drivers are the very best we could find for the task.
+More info on those and the filter will come at the show.
+Finish shall be super-gloss black on the cheeks and a finish never before seen in the loudspeaker industry for the remaining parts in one of three available colors."

-Asked whether he had a name for it yet, Donatas very much had.
+Asked whether he had a name for it yet, Donatas had.

 "It's Linga.
 That's Sanskrit for form or symbol."